Sipepper/Obsidian-Mind-Garden/Nicholas/Math/Group Theory/Component of the identity of topological group is a closed normal subgroup.md

+---
+Last time checked: 2024-02-25
+Complete: false
+aliases:
+---
 # Component of the identity of topological group is a closed normal subgroup
 ***
 ###### tags: #Group_theory/Topological
 ***
->[!dsn]+ Direct strict note
+>[!dsn]+ Proposition
->The component of the identity (that is, the largest connected subset containing $e$) of a topological group is a closed normal subgroup.^[Sidney A. Morris - "Topology without tears" p.523]
+>The component of the identity (that is, the largest connected subset containing $e$) of a topological group is a closed normal subgroup.^[[[Sidney A. Morris - Topology without tears.pdf#page=523|Sidney A. Morris - "Topology without tears" p.523]]]

 >[!proof]+
 >Let $C$ be the component of the identity in a topological group $G$.
 As in any topological space components are closed sets, $C$ is closed.